Author: Fred Cronenwett

 Page Numbers: 130,131,132

-Frank Beatty scratch-built his model of the de Havilland D.H.77 experimental fighter from his own plans.
-The aircraft has an O.S.
-46AX engine and its distinctive cowl made it easier to hide the engine cylinder on the model.
+Frank Beatty scratch-built his model of the de Havilland D.H.77 from his own plans.
+The model is powered by an O.S.
+46AX engine.
+The D.H.77’s distinctive cowl made it easier to hide the engine cylinder on the model.

-The full-scale D.H.77 had a full-flying elevator that replaced a more traditional fixed stabilizer and moving elevator.
+The full-scale D.H.77 had a full-flying elevator that replaced the more traditional fixed stabilizer and moving elevator.
 Frank duplicated this feature on his model.
 The elevator’s pivot point is at the 25% chord location and it worked without complications.
-Frank noted that he has no problems flying the model with the full-flying elevator.
+Frank reported no problems flying the model with the full-flying elevator.

 Frank’s model has a 48-inch wingspan and is covered with Polyspan and painted with Brodak dope.
-The model has surface details such as rivets made from glue drops.
+Surface details such as rivets were made from glue drops.

 Frank installed a three-line bellcrank to control the throttle.
-The wide-track landing gear with the distinctive struts allows great ground-handling characteristics during taxi.
+The wide-track landing gear with its distinctive struts provides excellent ground-handling characteristics during taxi.

 CL Scale Options